Truck hits overpass on Interstate 5 in DuPont

 #ReadLocal

+It’s unknown if the overpass has been structurally compromised in the 3:39 p.m. incident.
+An inspector from the state Department of Transportation was on his way to the scene as of 5 p.m. but was stuck in the traffic snarl, a WSDOT spokeswoman said.

-The truck driver stopped after the bridge strike and is on the scene.
+The truck driver stopped after the bridge strike and was on the scene.
+The military vehicle, a heavy expanded mobility tactical truck, typically weighs just under 10 tons and is used for a wide variety of purposes.

+The truck and its cargo measured 15-feet-6-inches high even after losing some of its parts in the strike.
+The bridge is clearly marked with a 15-foot height limit.
+The legal limit is 14-feet high for trucks and cargo, according to WSP spokeswoman Johnna Batiste.

 Comments